nodejs/node/doc/api/domain.md

 function readSomeFile(filename, cb) {
   fs.readFile(filename, 'utf8', d.intercept((data) => {
-    // note, the first argument is never passed to the
+    // Note, the first argument is never passed to the
     // callback since it is assumed to be the 'Error' argument
     // and thus intercepted by the domain.